Weather forecast in Azerbaijan for Saturday announced

-Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, weather will be changeable cloudy, mainly rainless in Baku and Absheron peninsula on September 16.
+Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources of Azerbaijan, on June 24, the weather will be changeable cloudy, mainly rainless in Baku and Absheron peninsula, occasionally gloomy in the daytime.

-According to medical-meteorological forecast, however, stable weather conditions in the Absheron peninsula in the next 3 days is a positive factor, high relative humidity and still air on some hours can affect meteo-sensitive people.

-The weather will be mainly rainless in Azerbaijani regions.
-Lightning and short-term rain is expected in some northern and western regions in the first half of the day.
-Fog will be observed on some places in morning.
-East wind will blow.
+The weather will be mainly rainless in Azerbaijan's regions.
+Lightning and rain expected on some places on the first half of the day.
+West wind will occasionally intensify in the daytime.

 Samirə AbdullayevaNews Author